muesli/muesli/README.md

 I'm Chris, an open-source enthusiast and avid contributor.
 I'm the author of Beehive, Knoxite, Tomahawk and a bunch of other projects.
 Curious what I've been hacking on recently?

+(Love the logo on the right as much as I do?
+The awesome [Christian Rocha](https://github.com/meowgorithm/) made it!)

 #### 🌱 Check out what I'm currently working on

 - [muesli/markscribe](https://github.com/muesli/markscribe) - Your personal markdown scribe with template-engine and Git(Hub) &amp; RSS powers 📜